qmlcode/qml/README.md

 ### 2.2) Installing via `setup.py` with Intel compiler:

-If you have Intel compilers installed, you can compile QML with ifort/MKL using the following options:
+If you have Intel compilers installed (2016 and newer), you can compile QML with Ifort/MKL using the following options:

 ```bash
 pip install git+https://github.com/qmlcode/qml.git --user --upgrade --global-option="build" --global-option="--compiler=intelem" --global-option="--fcompiler=intelem"